morgosus/morgosus.github.io/legal/cookie-policy.markdown

 layout: page
 title: Cookie Policy
 ---
-##  Cookie Policy: Why Are Cookie Banners a Thing?
 Alas, the European Union decided it's necessary.
 From that point on, every website that uses cookies must have a cookie banner.

 Do note that this banner will be back after six months or if you delete your cookies, compliments of our